Pricing and Profit

 How to Price Bundles Without Killing Margin

-Bundles look attractive because they can raise average order value and move inventory faster.
-But the same bundle can also compress margin if the discount is anchored to customer psychology instead of the real blended economics underneath it.
+Bundles look attractive because they raise average order value and move inventory faster.
+But the same bundle can quietly compress margin if the discount is anchored to customer psychology instead of the real blended economics underneath it.

 Updated March 2026